Sustainable Energy for All

 - Launch of a second phase of the ACP-EU Energy Facility for the period 2009-2013 covering activities targeting energy access.
 This includes support for sustainable and affordable energy services which contribute to the fight against climate change for the poor in African, Caribbean and Pacific countries (ACP).
 The Energy Facility has provided funding of 300 million euro since 2005.

 - Creation in 2005 of the Partnership dialogue facility in the context of the European Union Energy Initiative to support the development of policies and strategies for the promotion of access to energy at national and regional level.
 This instrument has been developed and funded by a number of EU member states and the European Commission.
-The objective is

 - The Global Energy Efficiency and Renewable Energy Fund (GEEREF) which invests primarily in Regional Funds in energy efficiency and renewable energy, enhancing access to clean energy in developing countries and economies in transition.